Glochid: Removal of glochidia

 Glochids are barbed, making removal difficult.
 Pictured is the similarly barbed foxtail.

 If the glochidia are allowed to remain in the skin, a dermatitis may ensue that will persist for months.
 It may help to treat the affected area with a topical corticosteroid.
 However, since the presence of glochidia is the inciting factor, removal of these minute spines is generally preferable.

 Glochidia may be difficult to remove.
-Yanking out the bristles may result in leaving one or more 20–30 micrometre sized barbs in the skin, later to be manifest by granuloma formation.
+Yanking out the bristles may result in leaving one or more 20–30 micrometre sized barbs in the skin, later to be manifested by granuloma formation.
 Attempts to suck out the glochidia are likely to result in their attachment to the tongue.
 Popular methods of removing glochidia have included spreading adhesive plaster over the area and ripping it off quickly or using melted wax (as is used in wax hair removal).
 Martinez et al. studied various methods of removing glochidia from rabbit skin.
 They evaluated tweezers, glue, facial mask, adhesive tape, package-sealing tape, and tweezing followed by glue.
 The most effective single method was tweezing, which removed 76% of the spines.
 The method using a thin layer of household glue covered with gauze, allowed to dry (about 30 minutes) and then peeled off resulted in removal of 63% of the spines.
 Facial masks and adhesive tapes removed about 40% and 30% of the spines, respectively, and produced more retention and inflammation three days after removal than no treatment.
 Repeated applications of adhesive tape did not improve the results.
 According to Martinez, the most effective method is to first use tweezers to remove clumps of spines followed by the application and removal of household glue, resulting in removal of 95% of the spines.

 Unroofing the early vesicles or pustules may permit manual extraction of the spicules.
 Soaking unroofed papules may allow for extrusion of the glochidia.
 Faster resolution may be obtained by removing the papules.
 A method of treatment has been described for the granulomatous papules, and involves unroofing the granulomatous papules, removing the glochidia fragments under a dissecting microscope, and subsequently soaking the wound in an antibacterial solution.